vocdoni/developer-portal/docs/get-started/02-quadratic.md

 - For option one `([ '20' ])`: Each of the 10 voters gave two votes, leading to a total of 20 votes.
 - For option two `([ '30' ])`: Each voter gave three votes, leading to a total of 30 votes.

 Remember, this interpretation assumes that all voters have used the same voting pattern.
-The results may vary considerably when each voter assigns their votes differently based on their own preferences.
 Moreover, under the quadratic voting system, while it is possible to cast more votes for a preferred option, it also becomes exponentially more costly to do so, providing a self-balancing mechanism that aims to accurately reflect the strength of voters preferences.